programs designed to help achieve and maintain a vibrant, mixed-income community in East Liberty.

 Circles Greater Pittsburgh

-Circles Greater Pittsburgh is a non-profit organization working to end generational poverty in our community by helping people gain access to resources and support through cross-socioeconomic relationships.
-Circles Greater Pittsburgh currently has 4 operating sites: Circles East Liberty, sponsored by Open Hand Ministries, Circles Homewood, sponsored by Homewood Children’s Village, Circles Sharpsburg, sponsored by Roots of Faith, and Circles Mon Valley, located in Pitcairn and McKeesport.
-The Circles program also works in tandem with Open Hand Ministries, which helps Circles participants become first-time homeowners in East Liberty and across Pittsburgh.
+Circles Greater Pittsburgh is a non-profit organization working to end generational poverty in Pittsburgh by helping people gain access to resources and support through cross-socioeconomic relationships.
+Circles Greater Pittsburgh currently has three operating sites: Circles East Liberty, sponsored by Open Hand Ministries, Circles Homewood, sponsored by Homewood Children’s Village, and Circles Sharpsburg, sponsored by Roots of Faith.

 Catapult: Startup to Storefront

-Catapult is an initiative designed to help local, minority businesses thrive and prosper in East Liberty and the East End at large.
-The 9-month business incubator program provides participants with support and technical assistance ranging from setting up legal structures, understanding finances, networking, as well as peer support and one-on-one mentoring.
+Catapult is an initiative designed to help local, minority businesses thrive and prosper in East Liberty and the East End.
+The twelve-month business incubator program provides participants with support and technical assistance ranging from setting up legal structures and understanding finances to networking, peer support, and one-on-one mentoring.